rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > This question gathers data on the communities perceptions of certain aspects of Rust over the last year.

-### Please rate how much you agree with the following statements on Rust stability.
+### Do you agree with the following statements on Rust stability?

 Type: matrix